-The full-scale or gain calibration register is a 24-bit word composed of three 8-bit registers.
+The full-scale or gain calibration is a 24-bit word composed of three 8-bit registers.
 The full-scale calibration value is 24-bit, straight binary, normalized to 1.0 at code 400000h.
-Table 16 summarizes the scaling of the full-scale register.
+Table 12 summarizes the scaling of the full-scale register.
 Note that while the full-scale calibration register can correct gain errors > 1 (with gain scaling < 1), make sure to avoid overloading the analog inputs.
-The default or reset value of FSC depends on the PGA gain setting.
-A different factory-trimmed FSC reset value is stored for each PGA gain setting which provides gain accuracy over all the device input ranges.